outofbound/besike-ios-TemperatureConverter/README.md

 besike-ios-TemperatureConverter
 ===============================
-Second app made implementing auto layout.
-Current app adapt all sizes of iphone and ipad.
+Second app made implementing auto layout. app adapt all sizes of iphone and ipad.